OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

     cd C:\my-outlook-addin
     ```

-1. Use the **Yeoman generator for Office Add-ins** to create an Outlook Add-in project by running the following command from the command prompt.
-Answer the prompts as shown below:
+1. Use the **Yeoman generator for Office Add-ins** to create an Outlook Add-in project by running the following command from the command prompt, then answer the prompts as shown below.
+Please note that it may take several seconds before you see the first prompt.

     ```
     yo office